LaillahZ/ABCproject/README.md

 ## Step 7: Turn it in

 I will review the code and tests through the pull request, but to make sure I don't miss anything please submit your repo URL to the dropbox in MyHills.
+You can get this URL by navigating to your repo and copying the URL in the browser.